sanlil/lunarlander/README.md

 Lunar Lander
 ============
-The classic arcade game Lunar Lander made with HTML5 Canvas and JavaScript Prototypes
+The classic arcade game Lunar Lander made with HTML5 Canvas and JavaScript Prototypes that looks like [this](http://sanlil.github.io/lunarlander/).

 Contribution
 ------------